dsa-ou/m269-installer/README.md

+The M269 software installation assumes that you already created a folder for your M269 materials and that you have put there the book's files.
+Your folder will be referred to as the M269 folder.

 The M269 software requires a Unix-based environment.
 If you use Linux or macOS, go directly to Section 2 below.
 If you use Windows, you must install Linux first.
 The next section explains how.